-Care should be taken that columns are poured to the correct height or they may need to be chiseled back or build up so that the beams can rest completely on top.
+Care should be taken that columns are poured to the correct height or they may need to be chiseled back or build up so that the beams can be poured so as to be resting on top.

 At Hang Dong.

-The reinforcing steel for the first two piers was secured in place and the concrete poured for those two footings during the traditional Thai ceremony.
+During the traditional Thai ceremony, the reinforcing steel for the first two piers was secured in place when the concrete was poured for those two footings.

 See in the image how the column steel reinforcing bar is splayed out diagonally to reach well into the concrete footing pad.

-Normally all footings would be completed, and all columns poured by ready mix truck.
+Normally all footings would be completed first and all columns poured by ready mix truck.

-The shutters would have been hired as I did for the next stage of the building.
+The shutters would have been hired as I did for the next level of the building.

-I bought two sheets of form ply, they were each cut into four pieces and used to form up for the two columns.
+For shutters I bought two sheets of form ply, 2.4 x 1.2 meters, they were each cut into four pieces and used to form up for two columns at the one time.

-After each lot of footings were in place I re-used these form ply shutters, two columns at a time.
+After each lot of footings were in place I re-used these form ply shutters.